Distribution: Occurring on both sides of the Cascades crest in Washington; Yukon Territory to California, east to the Rocky Mountains.

-Habitat: Open woods and meadows, moderate to mid-elevations in the mountains
+Habitat: Open woods and meadows, from middle elevations to the alpine.

 Conservation Status: Not of concern